Intensive Green Roof

 Intensive green roofs are far more complex than the sedum roofs.
 Even with lightweight materials being used in the soil substrate, the depth of it means much higher weight loadings on the roof, up to 600kg per m2 in some cases.
-Therefore a different drainage and filtration build-up is required for increased drainage capacity and load bearing.
-Structural engineers need to be advised of the stresses involved at design stage – not at retro-fit stage.
+Therefore different drainage and filtration build-up are required for increased drainage capacity and load bearing.
+Structural engineers need to be advised of the stresses involved at the design stage – not at the retro-fit stage.

 Wallbarn can advise and assist on all aspects of scoping, installing and maintaining your green roof project.

 Just pick up the phone, ask a question using our live chat facility on this site or via the Contact Us form and we’ll get back to you next working day at the latest.